Managing a BSCFC Team

 FA Level 1 coaching qualification

-The FA Level 1 in Coaching Football is the first stepping-stone on the FA’s core coaching pathway.
-It will provide you with an introduction to coaching the game and working with players from under 7 to open age.
+The FA Level 1 in Coaching Football, or the FA Playmaker course, are the first stepping-stones on the FA’s core coaching pathway.
+These will provide you with an introduction to coaching the game and working with players from under 7 to open age.

 You will gain an insight into the game in England, how it is played and how you can coach to better support the development of future player.
-This is the starting point for all team managers at the Club and it is now an FA requirement that team managers MUST obtain this qualification (from season 2021-22).
+This is the starting point for all team managers at the Club and it is now an FA requirement that team managers MUST obtain at least the FA Playmaker qualification (from season 2021-22).

-It is now an FA requirement that team managers MUST complete an FA Level 1 course by the end of their first year.
 The Level 1 course includes the mandatory Emergency First Aid and Safeguarding Children modules that must be refreshed every three years.
-The costs for the course are covered by the Club and can be reclaimed from the Finance Secretary upon successful completion of the course.
+The costs for the courses are covered by the Club and can be reclaimed from the Finance Secretary upon successful completion of the course.

 Once the initial safeguarding course has been completed in the classroom this qualification can be maintained by completing a free online FA refresher course.